strimzi/proposals/044-kraft-liveness-readiness.md

 * All the pods are started at the same time
 * The controller processes in each pod form a quorum
-* The broker processes start up and start talking to the controller quorum so the controller unfences them and they move to STARTED and are marked as ready
+* The broker processes start up and start talking to the controller quorum so the controller unfences them and they move to RUNNING and are marked as ready
 * All pods are now ready

 However, if the pods are started initially with affinity constraints so they are all in pending, then the constraint is removed, the following would happen:

 * The first pod is scheduled
 * The controller process starts up but cannot form a quorum because the other controllers are missing
-* The broker process starts up but since there is no controller quorum it does not move to STARTED, it stays in STARTING.
+* The broker process starts up but since there is no controller quorum it does not move to RUNNING, it stays in STARTING.
 This means the pod is not marked as ready
 * Because this pod doesn't become ready the other pods aren't scheduled, so the pod just sits in crash loop backoff

 ## Proposed order of tasks to complete this proposal